 A contractor renovating 202 W. 4th Street has been given permission to place a construction dumpster in the loading zone beginning on February 2, 2016 for about 1 month.
 The contractor will construct scaffolding to protect the pedestrians and install a debris chute.

 - 5th Street, Patterson Avenue to Research Parkway

-A contractor has been given permission to close a lane of Church Street between 2nd Street and 4th Street from November 17, 2015 to December 1, 2015, 8:30 a.m. to 4:30 p.m. to install a gas line.
-All lanes will be open on evenings and weekends.
-The contractor is responsible for all traffic control.
+A contractor has been given permission to close the westbound lane of 5th Street between Patterson Avenue and Research Parkway on February 11, 2016, 8:30 a.m. - 4:30 p.m.
+Two way traffic will be maintained and the contractor is responsible for all traffic control.